 What makes the MCU so unique and appealing to fans I think is the more down-to-earth characters like Phil, who audiences connect with.
 And with Phil specifically, there’s been all the memes about how he looks like David Schwimmer and if that’s a reference to Friends which is kind of hilarious.

 David Lengel: Yeah!
 It’s a combination of confusion, excitement, and mystery.
 So people really don’t know.
 And I think that’s why they’ve been drawn to me, because they don’t know if I’m supposed to look like David Schwimmer on purpose, which is such a ridiculous thing to say, you know?
 I look how I look and I don’t see it (laughs).
 I look like me and he looks like himself.
 I guess we have similar features and hair?
 But I’ve been hearing it since 1994.
-When I was a young kids would say, “You look like the guy from Friends with the monkey,” and I’m just like… who is that?
+When I was young, kids would say, “You look like the guy from Friends with the monkey,” and I’m just like… who is that?
 And should I be concerned?

-No but look, he’s a great-looking dude.
+No, but look, he’s a great-looking dude.
 It’s an honor to be compared to him.
 He’s very talented, very funny, and he’s had a great career.
 So honestly I don’t mind.
 I appreciate it and if it draws people towards me as like some point of confusion, like “what’s going on with that guy?”
 That’s fine.
 I would love to cross paths with him one day and just let him know that he’s been a big part of my life.
 And I have yet to impact his, although maybe he’s aware of me now, who knows?

 It wouldn’t surprise me if that showed up on his radar in some way.